dexterklui/MessyGrid/README.md

 ## Description:

-**MessyGrid** is a puzzle game where a player is given with a grid of numbers in random order except there is one empty cell with no number.
+**MessyGrid** is a puzzle game where a player is with a grid of numbers in random order except there is one empty cell with no number.
 The aim is to move the numbers around until the order is restored.

 ## Identification of members: